 4. Establish routines

 The brain thrives on patterns.
-Set consistent routines, be it for sleep, meals, or work.
+When figuring out how to improve Executive Functioning skills, one of the best things you can do is set consistent routines, be it for sleep, meals, or work.
 Over time, these become second nature, reducing the cognitive load.
 Establishing daily routines can create a sense of stability even if there are many unknowns in our lives.
 Children and young adults particularly thrive when they can follow daily routines that remain more or less the same.
 Although routines require some work up front, the payoff can be huge.
 You will find that your family is on top of things, less stressed, and more cooperative.

 5. Limit distractions